sbt/website/0.13/docs/offline/Combined+Pages.md

 `mappings` that is scoped by the relevant package task.
 The `mappings` task returns a sequence `Seq[(File,String)]` of mappings from the file to include to the path within the jar.
+See
-See `/Detailed-Topics/Mapping-Files` for details on creating these mappings.
+[mapping files][Mapping-Files] for details on creating these mappings.

 For example, to add generated sources to the packaged source artifact: